neon-cyan/quantpy/README.md

 - Bond lengths
 - Normal modes

-Some other things are in various stages of development
-- Dipole moments [NYI]
-- QTAIM paramters

 ### Running extractor
 Recommended to set up a virtual python enviroment (conda or venv)